Orion Minerals eyes early cash flow with R183m purchase of OKiep Copper Company - Miningmx

-ORION Minerals is to extend its Northern Cape province reach with an option agreement to buy control of Okiep Copper Company (OCC) for an initial purchase price of A$7.5m (R86m) which the firm believes can be restored to historic copper production of 40,000 tons of metal annually.
+ORION Minerals is to extend its Northern Cape province reach with an option agreement to buy control of Okiep Copper Company (OCC) for an initial purchase price of A$7.5m (R86m) which the firm believes could eventually be restored to historic copper production of 40,000 tons of metal annually.

-The Johannesburg- and Sydney-listed company said in an announcement it would first conduct a due diligence into the OCC assets in order to confirm current owner, Exxaro Resources’, projections of potential production.
+The Johannesburg- and Sydney-listed company said in an announcement it would first conduct a due diligence into the OCC assets in order to confirm the current owner’s projections of potential production.
+OCC is privately-owned with Mergence Corporation Solutions, operated by veteran mining investor, Peter Major, as a shareholder.

 Orion Minerals is currently seeking finance for the development of its A$432m (R4.95bn) Prieska Copper-Zinc Project which is located about 450 kilometres east of OCC, but still in the Northern Cape province.